rootslab/qap/Readme.md

 ```
 for default :

-> - uses a pattern string of 57 bytes/chars (ascii)
+> - uses a pattern string of 57 bytes/chars
 > - builds a data buffer of 700 MB in memory
 > - uses a redundancy factor for pattern strings.
 The bigger the value,
 the lesser are occurrences of pattern string into the text buffer. ( range: [1,5] )